 If ever a town loved markets it’s the handsome Breton town of Quimper.
 At the heart of it all is the stunning covered market hall ‘Halles Saint-François’ (with a food market every day), but visit on Wednesdays and Saturdays for the large outdoor market and the Friday afternoon organic market in the historic Kerfeunteun quarter.

-Our nearest parc: La Pointe St Giles
+Our nearest parc: La Pointe St Gilles

 An absolute must if you’re in the area.
 Held three days a week over summer, this semi-covered market has been recognised as one of France’s monuments historiques (a national heritage site).
 On offer is an incredibly wide selection of spices and local produce, gaufres maison (homemade waffles) and caught-that-morning seafood.